Tokyo Electron (OTCMKTS:TOELY) Issues FY 2023 Earnings Guidance

-Separately, Zacks Investment Research upgraded Tokyo Electron from a sell rating to a hold rating in a research report on Saturday, February 19th.
+Separately, Zacks Investment Research upgraded shares of Tokyo Electron from a sell rating to a hold rating in a report on Saturday, February 19th.

 Tokyo Electron Limited, together with its subsidiaries, develops, manufactures, and sells semiconductor and flat panel display (FPD) production equipment in Japan, Europe, North America, Taiwan, China, South Korea, and internationally.
 The company's Semiconductor Production Equipment segment offers coaters/developers, etch systems, deposition systems, and cleaning systems used in wafer processing; wafer probers used in wafer testing process; and wafer bonders/debonders.